-By negotiating and enforcing contracts with Management that clearly stipulate the rights we have as workers, VSEA members protect the opportunities and freedoms that we enjoy at our jobs and defend our rights to participate effectively in the key decisions that affect our wages, benefits, and working conditions.
+By negotiating and enforcing contracts with management that clearly stipulate the rights we have as workers, VSEA members protect the opportunities and freedoms that we enjoy at our jobs and defend our rights to participate in the key decisions that affect our wages, benefits, and working conditions.
 Currently, VSEA maintains eight contracts.
 To contact the workers responsible for leading each bargaining unit, click the links below:

 - Defender General

 Sixteen Chapters representing regions of the State or large institutions are spread throughout Vermont.
 Chapters offer members the ability to join with other State workers and unify their needs and goals while developing community action, regional political education forums, and social activities.